Ikram Alikhil

 Ikram Alikhil (اکرام فيضي عليخېل; born 29 September 2000) is an Afghan cricketer.
-He made his international debut for the Afghanistan cricket team in March 2019.
+He made his international debut for Afghanistan in March 2019.

 Domestic and U19 career

 He made his Twenty20 debut for Band-e-Amir Dragons in the 2017 Shpageeza Cricket League on 14 September 2017.
 Prior to his T20 debut, he was part of Afghanistan's squad for the 2016 Under-19 Cricket World Cup.
 He also scored an unbeaten century in the final of the 2017 ACC Under-19 Asia Cup and helped Afghanistan to win their maiden ACC Under-19 Cup title.

 In December 2017, he was named in Afghanistan's squad for the 2018 Under-19 Cricket World Cup.

 He made his first-class debut for Speen Ghar Region in the 2018 Ahmad Shah Abdali 4-day Tournament on 1 March 2018.
 He made his List A debut for Speen Ghar Region in the 2018 Ghazi Amanullah Khan Regional One Day Tournament on 10 July 2018.

 In September 2018, he was named in Balkh's squad in the first edition of the Afghanistan Premier League tournament.